opendevsecops/docker-gitleaks/README.md

 # Gitleaks

-Gitleaks provides a way for you to find secrets and other sensitive information in git source code repositories.
+Gitleaks finds secrets and other sensitive information in git source code repositories.

 ## Getting Started